What are cookies?

-Certain pages on our site may also contain web beacons (also known as internet tags, pixel tags, or clear GIFs).
+Certain pages on our sites may also contain web beacons (also known as internet tags, pixel tags, or clear GIFs).
 We use web beacons to help display content to visitors and to generate statistics about web traffic and trends.
 Throughout this policy, we refer to cookies, web beacons, and similar technologies collectively as “cookies.”

 Yes, our websites use certain types of cookies.
-The information we collect through cookies helps us identify visitors who return to our site and tells us such things as how many users visited our site, the pages that they accessed, and whether they had any technical problems in loading pages or navigating through our site.
+The information we collect through cookies helps us identify visitors who return to our sites and tells us such things as how many users visited our site, the pages that they accessed, and whether they had any technical problems in loading pages or navigating through our sites.
 By collecting this information, we learn what parts of our sites are the most interesting or valuable to our users, and we can monitor overall interest in our websites.
-Collecting this information also lets us spot technical problems with our site so that we can correct them right away.
+Collecting this information also lets us spot technical problems with our sites so that we can correct them right away.
 Correcting technical problems, in turn, helps us upgrade our websites and improve our offerings for our visitors.

 What are the types of cookies that websites use?

 Cookies that are used on websites are commonly divided into four general categories: